nebulastream/nebulastream/docker/README.md

 ## Images and Dockerfiles
 We have three docker files, one for each docker image, describing how to build the docker images.
 In case you want to add or modify any dependencies in the docker image please edit the corresponding docker file.
-Also, the startup script for each build image is present inside the [scripts](\scripts) folder.

 #### Dockerfile-NES-Build
 This is the docker image for our CI builds.
 There is no way to connect to a running container of this image, aside from `docker attach`.
 Its purpose is to build and exit.
 It can be found in [Build](buildImage/Dockerfile-NES-Build).

-The `ENTRYPOINT` is located in [entrypoint-nes-build.sh](\scripts\entrypoint-nes-build.sh).
+The `ENTRYPOINT` is located in [entrypoint-nes-build.sh](buildImage\entrypoint-nes-build.sh).
 The entrypoint checks if source code is indeed mounted in the correct location inside the container and starts a `make_debug` test build.